hashicorp/terraform-provider-google/website/docs/r/dialogflow_cx_page.html.markdown

   Defines fill behavior for the parameter.
   Structure is [documented below](#nested_fill_behavior).

+* `default_value` -
+  (Optional)
+  The default value of an optional parameter.
+If the parameter is required, the default value will be ignored.

 * `redact` -
   (Optional)
   Indicates whether the parameter content should be redacted in log.